franpossetto/Nina/README.md

 To install this addin, run the installer provided on this repo.

 ## Installation
-Run the file Nina.msi provided in this repository
+Run the file Nina.msi provided in this repository.

 ## Tools